This article gives an explanation of the Demonic Siege event that was introduced in update 4.9.0 in King of Avalon.

 There are different type of Formorians.
 They go from strong to weak and from slow to fast.
 Fortress 1 gets slow and strong Formorians, fortress 2 and 3 medium speed and strength, and fortress 4 and 5 get relatively weak and fast Formorians.

 The amount of attacking formorians is also not the same for each fortress and even for the same fortress not the same each wave.
-As far as I have seen and recall fortress 1 always gets 2 formorians, fortress 2 gets often 4 and sometimes 5, fortress 3 often 5 (and I think also 4 and 6), fortress 4 either 6 or 7 formorians and fortress 5 6, 7 or 8 formorians.
+As far as I have seen and recall fortress 1 always gets 2 formorians, fortress 2 always gets 4, fortress 3 gets 4 or 5, fortress 4 either 6 or 7 formorians and fortress 5 6, 7 or 8 formorians.

 Most important thing is just to have a lot of accounts.
 They don't have to be very strong to reach far, my farm accounts have combat boosts of around 200% and they were able to beat waves in the fortresses 4 and 5 until the last waves.
 Even a lot of weaker accounts can be very useful.